HOWZ1T/lock_and_key/README.md

 ### A Minecraft 1.14 Spigot Plugin

 ## What does it do ?
-It provides an signless ownership system for almost all interactable items excluding shulker boxes.
+It provides a signless ownership system for almost all interactable items excluding doors.

 ## How does it work ?
 Any supported block can be claimed by using a new item called the key and shift left clickling with it on the block you wish to lock.